leonardocnl/webDevelopmentBasics/readme.txt

-i am Leonardo Conceição do Nascimento Lopes and this is my journey through web development.
+Hi everyone, I am Leonardo Conceição do Nascimento Lopes and this is my journey through web development.
+This repository marks the start of my web development journey.
+It features projects and experiments with HTML, CSS, JavaScript, and initial steps into advanced frameworks and tools.
+My goal is to document progress, share code, and improve my skills.
+Content is a work in progress, and feedback, suggestions, and contributions are always welcome!